TKO (Justin Timberlake song): Music video

 A music video for the song, directed by Ryan Reichenfeld, was released on October 29, 2013.
 Timberlake's love interest in the video is played by Elvis Presley's granddaughter Riley Keough, with the video lasting for 7 minutes.
 In another scene, Keough delivers a cast-iron skillet to Timberlake's cranium.
 Through it all, Timberlake keeps his chin up and continues to sing even while being dragged to his death.

 The video received positive reception from most critics.
-Carl Williot of Idolator wrote that Timberlake "dropped another epic visual from 'The 20/20 Experience' with 'TKO,' and while the subject matter couldn’t be further from that of his instant classic 'Mirrors' video, this one is just as sprawling and beautifully shot."
+Carl Williot of Idolator wrote that Timberlake "dropped another epic visual from 'The 20/20 Experience' with 'TKO,' and while the subject matter couldn't be further from that of his instant classic 'Mirrors' video, this one is just as sprawling and beautifully shot."
 Billboard Magazine wrote that the video is "a knock-down, drag-out good time, with the singer getting into a bit of a mess with co-star Riley Keough in a slickly produced and thematic seven-minute clip."
 Erika Harwood of The Michigan Daily called it "Disturbing and captivating, [...] another well crafted addition to the Timberlake canon."
-However, Melinda Newman of HitFix didn't like the violence on the video, writing that, "[...] this is a misguided look at domestic violence and there’s really no way you can make it work unless you take a much more obviously cartoon-y look than they do here (they already pull all their punches- the sex is pretty antiseptic, no blood after the skillet hit, he almost seems to be enjoyed being dragged) or you really commit and go all out (and run a link to a domestic violence hotline afterwards)."
+However, Melinda Newman of HitFix criticized the video's violence, writing that, "[...] this is a misguided look at domestic violence and there's really no way you can make it work unless you take a much more obviously cartoon-y look than they do here (they already pull all their punches- the sex is pretty antiseptic, no blood after the skillet hit, he almost seems to be enjoyed being dragged) or you really commit and go all out (and run a link to a domestic violence hotline afterwards)."

+The music video on YouTube has received over 125 million views as of April 2024.